liferay/liferay-docs/discover/commerce/articles/01-catalog-management/02-products/02-skus.markdown

 To do this, you must first create a price list (see [Price Lists](/discover/portal/-/knowledge_base/7.1/pricing#price-lists)).
-Once the list exists, you can add an SKU to it from the *Price Lists* tab.
+Once the list exists, you can add a SKU to it from the *Price Lists* tab.
 To select a price list, click on the *Add* button and check the box next to each list to which you want to add the SKU.
 Then close the pop-box.